clj-commons/pretty/README.md

 ## Pretty and nREPL

-[nREPL](https://nrepl.org) is the framework that allows an IDE such as [Emacs](https://cider.mx/) or [Cursive](https://cursive-ide.com/) to interoperate with a running REPL in a subprocess.
+[nREPL](https://nrepl.org) is the framework that allows an IDE such as [Emacs](https://cider.mx/) or [Cursive](https://cursive-ide.com/), or even a CLI such as [Leiningen](https://leiningen.org/), to interoperate with a running REPL in a subprocess.

-Pretty includes an nREPL middleware function, `clj-commons.pretty.nrepl/wrap-pretty` that will install pretty exception reporting into the REPL.
+Pretty includes an nREPL middleware function, `clj-commons.pretty.nrepl/wrap-pretty`, that will install pretty exception reporting into the REPL.

 The nREPL documentation describes how to enable such middleware inside [project.clj or deps.edn](https://nrepl.org/nrepl/usage/server.html#starting-a-server) or